Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Results

 \subsubsection{Normalized Frobenius Norm Error}

 To determine how well a given DSTT approximates the original STT, the normalized Frobenius norm error is computed as:

 where time indices are omitted for clarity.
 The Frobenius norm is the square root of the sum of the squared entries of the tensor.
-Lower error indicates more similarity between the DSTT and STT. \cref{fig:norm_fro_norm} shows the normalized Frobenius norm percent error for various DSTT methods to propagate over the time domain $(t_{k+1}, t_k)$.
+Lower error indicates more similarity between the DSTT and STT. \cref{fig:norm_fro_norm} shows the normalized Frobenius norm error for various DSTT methods to propagate over the time domain $(t_{k+1}, t_k)$, where $\Delta t = t_{k+1} - t_k = 5$ seconds for the baseline scenario.
+The results for the high velocity scenario are similar to the results presented for the baseline scenario, so they are omitted for brevity.
 As apoapsis radius is only a function of the final state, the apoapsis radius qDSTT cannot be compared for this time domain.

-The large initial errors for some methods indicate that the DSTTs are inaccurate reconstructions of the STTs for approximately the first and last 100 seconds.
+The large initial errors for most methods indicate that the DSTTs are inaccurate reconstructions of the STTs for approximately the first 100 and final 200 seconds of the trajectory.
 In this region, the STTs near zero, indicating that there is low nonlinearity.
 The following discussions will focus on accuracy near maximum dynamic pressure (see \cref{fig:dynamic_pressure}) as the dynamics exhibit the most nonlinearity in this region.

 When evaluating DSTTs constructed with varying $\mathbf{y}$ dimensions (the 1-DSTT, 3-DSTT, and 6-DSTT), the initial error (between 0 and approximately 100 seconds) is improved when increasing the dimension of $\mathbf{y}$.
 However, the 1-DSTT, 3-DSTT, and 6-DSTT are equivalent from approximately 200 to 400 seconds, which corresponds to peak dynamic pressure (see \cref{fig:dynamic_pressure}).
 Accuracy is critical during this region, where small error in DSTT perturbation propagation during this region could compound and greatly impact terminal perturbation propagation accuracy.
 While the 6-DSTT is the most accurate of these DSTTs, there is little benefit to using a DSTT with this large of a latent dimension over the regular STT.
 Tensor contraction operations are still required to propagate a perturbation, rather than only matrix-vector multiplication for DSTTs with a single latent dimension (see \cref{eqn:dstt_deterministic}).
 In \cref{fig:eval_mag}, the eigenvalues over $(t_{k+1}, t_k)$ for the second-order CGT clearly show that $\lambda_1$ is between 10\% and 30\% greater than the other eigenvalues for all times.
 This indicates that a single dimension for $y$ is sufficient to capture the dominant linear effects of the dynamics, and adding additional latent dimensions in the original DSTT formulation provides only marginal improvement in approximation accuracy.